Frequently Asked Questions

 Early Educator Central is a project jointly administered by the U.S. Department of Health and Human Services (DHHS), Administration for Children and Families (ACF), Offices of Child Care and Head Start.
-2014-15 is the start-up year for the Early Educator Central website.
+The Early Educator Central website was launched in 2015.
 Early Educator Central was put together by ICF International in collaboration with ZERO TO THREE and the National Association for the Education of Young Children.

 A major focus of Early Educator Central is the infant-toddler workforce as well as those who support them including administrators of early childhood programs; trainers and coaches; higher education professionals and coursework developers; and professional development (PD) systems leaders.
 To learn more about the components of Early Educator Central, take a look at the remaining FAQs.

 What coursework is available through Early Educator Central?

 Early Educator Central leverages coursework that has been financed through the federal government.
 All coursework can be viewed through the Browse Curricula page.

 With the new Early Head Start-Child Care Partnerships, how does Early Educator Central respond to widespread needs for attaining the national infant-toddler child development associate credential or equivalent?

 Two options for meeting the training requirements for the national child development associate are available: the Department of Defense (DoD) Virtual Lab School provides one option for those seeking an infant-toddler credential and the Better Kid Care modules have been aligned to the requirements of the national child development associate.
 There is also an on-line associate degree curriculum developed by the University of Cincinnati that local higher education institutes can access and use to offer infant-toddler coursework or degree programs